PKL facility. Photo: FRAMATOME, Germany

 During the PKL-4 project phase, eight experiments – some with several test runs – were completed between June 2016 and September 2020 addressing:

-PKL-1: Belgium, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom, United States.
+PKL-1: Belgium, Czechia, Finland, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom, United States.

-PKL-2: Belgium, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, Netherlands, Spain, Sweden, Switzerland, United Kingdom, United States.
+PKL-2: Belgium, Czechia, Finland, France, Germany, Hungary, Japan, Korea, Netherlands, Spain, Sweden, Switzerland, United Kingdom, United States.

-PKL-3: Belgium, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom, United States.
+PKL-3: Belgium, Czechia, Finland, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom, United States.

-PKL-4: Belgium, China, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, Spain, Sweden, Switzerland, United States.
+PKL-4: Belgium, China, Czechia, Finland, France, Germany, Hungary, Japan, Korea, Spain, Sweden, Switzerland, United States.

 PKL-1: Jan 2004 to May 2007